aldebaro/ufpa-face-detection/README.md

 [1] Robust Real-Time Face Detection, Paul Viola and Michael Jones, International Journal of Computer Vision 57(2), 137–154, 2004.

 [6] http://www.lienhart.de/Prof._Dr._Rainer_Lienhart/Source_Code_files/ICIP2002.pdf (this provides more details about how the Haar features can be calculated)

+[10] Improved Boosting Algorithms Using Confidence-rated Predictions.
+Schapire and Singer, 1999. - The default detector does not use the original Two-class Discrete AdaBoost Algorithm (that is described, e.g., at http://docs.opencv.org/2.4/modules/ml/doc/boosting.html?highlight=weak#id4 ) but it uses the "confidence-rated" version proposed by  Schapire and Singer in 1999.

+[11] More info about boosting: http://cbio.mskcc.org/~aarvey/boosting_papers.html

 <b>References about face detector using OpenCV:</b>